 The difference between the epoxy pins and the no epoxy pins is described in the following three levels:

 From the above two pictures, I believe that you have seen their obvious differences.
 The surface of the epoxy custom enamel pin is smooth and shiny with a little 3D effect, while the no epoxy pin reflects concave-convex sense with a little metallic luster.

-The epoxy custom enamel pins adds a layer of epoxy to the regular lapel pins.
+The epoxy custom enamel pins add a layer of epoxy to the regular lapel pins.
 And the surface of the lapel pin becomes a dome shape after added the resin, so the center of the epoxy custom lapel pins is slightly thicker than the regular soft enamel pins.
 However, the offset printed pins are thinner than the sot enamel pins and there is no embossing, so the thickness of epoxy offset printed pins are not thicker than the soft enamel pins.

 Why add the epoxy dome?

-There are often customers ask what is the role of epoxy dome on the custom enamel pins.
+There are often customers ask what is the role of an epoxy dome on the custom enamel pins.
 In fact, the epoxy dome is a good protective layer that protects the surface of the custom pins from fading or oxidation.
 In order to prevent the glitter or phosphor from falling off, we recommend you add epoxy.
 Of course, if you don’t like the effect of the epoxy dome, you can choose hard enamel pins which also have anti-oxidation properties.
 If you want to know more about soft enamel pins and hard enamel pins, you can click on this link:…

-Speaking so much, there are still someone asks how do you choose?
+Speaking so much, there is still someone who asks how do you choose?
 In fact, epoxy is not a must that is just a choice.
 You can make a choice according to your needs.
 For soft lapel pins and challenge coins, you can add them if you want them to fade.
 If you feel more like the concave-convex, you needn’t add it.
 It is an option for personal preference.